SchulzLab/TripLexicon/docs/docs/source/examples.rst

 ---------------------------
 This example reflects a scenario where the user has an RNA of interest, but might not have in mind which specific transcript of the RNA gene is of interest.
 In this case, they can query TripLexicon by the RNA gene symbol, and the results will be the predicted triplexes of the respective RNA gene summarized at the transcript level.
 They will be ordered such that the transcript forming the most predicted triplexes is listed first.
 This query is supposed to help the user get an overview of the different transcripts belonging to an RNA gene and how often they are involved in predicted triplex forming events.

-For this query mode, the user should navigate to the :kbd:`RNA query` tab.
+For this query mode, the user should navigate to the :kbd:`RNA-query` tab.

 .. image:: ../RNA_query.png
   :alt: RNA query